google/ksp/docs/faq.md

 KSP can process Java sources as well.
 The API is unified, meaning that when you parse a Java class and a Kotlin class you get a unified data structure in KSP.

 ## What is KSP’s project status and roadmap?
-KSP is currently in the alpha phase, which means that the API is open to feedback and is subject to changes.
-You are welcome to give it a try but we would recommend not using it in production yet.
+KSP is currently in the beta phase, which means that the existing API is mostly fixed and unlikely to change.
+You are welcome to use it and we'll do our best to minimize the compatibility / migration issues for you.
+Please give it a try and let use know what's needed and what doesn't work!

-Once KSP enters beta, the API will be stabilized and the development focus will be on fixing issues / bugs in the implementation.
-We’ll do our best to minimize backward compatibility issues starting from the beta release.